loeffel-io/docs/docs/1.0/makeless-client/the-basics.md

 # The Basics

-At serve, everything is based on simple `.serve.yml` config files.
+At makeless, everything is based on simple `.makeless.yml` config files.
-The idea or concept of serve is to separate all of your docker services into different git repositories or directories.
+The idea or concept of makeless is to separate all of your docker services into different git repositories or directories.
 This provides a better services organisation, keeps your projects clean and clear and speed up your deployments.

 [[toc]]

-## The `.serve.yml` file
+## The `.makeless.yml` file

-The `.serve.yml` files are the heart of your deployments and lives in the root of your git service repository or service directory.
+The `.makeless.yml` files are the heart of your deployments and lives in the root of your git service repository or service directory.
-There a two types of serve configurations and each of them consists on just a few parameters.
+There a two types of makeless configurations and each of them consists on just a few parameters.

 ### The `service` configuration